-I am a Licensed Clinical Social Worker and EMDR Therapist.
-My specialty areas are Trauma (PTSD, sexual assault, sexual abuse, domestic violence, etc.), Anxiety, and Depression.
+I am a Licensed Clinical Social Worker and EMDRIA Certified Therapist in EMDR.
+My specialty areas are Complex Trauma (PTSD, sexual assault, sexual abuse, domestic violence, etc.), Dissociative Disorders, Anxiety, and Depression.
 I hold a Master of Social Work degree from the University of South Carolina as well as an undergraduate degree in International Relations and Spanish from The Ohio State University.
 While I began my practice with a mindfulness-based approach, I quickly realized that while learning mindfulness techniques to mitigate present moment concerns is important, there is almost always an underlying trauma (usually from childhood) that must be fully addressed before healing can occur.

 These traumas can be overt, such as abuse or neglect, or more insidious, such as a disparaging comment made by a parent or a peer.
 These traumas, whether “Big T” or “Little t,” are the reason we have the “voice in our head”—the inner critic who tells us that we aren’t good enough, worthy enough, beautiful enough…